valueflows/vf-apps-agents/README.md

 ![agent connections 1](https://user-images.githubusercontent.com/117439/43356231-442acea0-9232-11e8-834f-040f5b2aa262.jpg)

 One Agent might be connected to others by Agent Relationships.
 Those will be managed by an AgentRelationship apps.
+Here is a lovely [example of an AgentRelationship app](http://holodex.enspiral.com/) with [code](https://github.com/holodex/holodex).

 ![agent connections 2](https://user-images.githubusercontent.com/117439/43356250-8461ca32-9232-11e8-88d5-6ae0f554ad1f.jpg)